What exactly do they do?

 If none of these options appeal, and you’re keen to be your own boss, you could look to set up your own business offering IT support to the public and local businesses in your area.
 Although this option brings with it all the associated tasks that come with running your own business, such as managing the accounts and marketing, having the flexibility and control may be something you thrive on.

 With both these latter two options, the hours you work could be more than the standard 9-5 hours, and involve more shift work or evenings and weekends, depending on the clients requirements.

 What training do I need?

 Some start from an early age and learn their way up through the ranks, with no formal qualifications or training, but this is unusual and employers will naturally sway more towards those with proven skills.

 Gaining certifications in the systems you are likely to be working with, such as Windows, Cisco and Oracle will be the basic starting point to building your skillset.
 Many employers will also offer continual training so that skills are up to date.

-There are also a number of certifications offered by City & Guilds for IT professionals, click here for more information on those.
+There are also a number of certifications offered by City & Guilds for IT professionals, find more information on their site.

 What will I earn?

 If you’re just starting out on a help-desk, the starting salary could be around £22,000 – £33,000 per annum depending on where you live.